Fed's Lockhart: jobs report doesn't alter December QE taper decision

-MONTGOMERY, Alabama (Reuters) - The “encouraging” October jobs report does not fundamentally change the equation when Federal Reserve policymakers gather next month to decide whether to reduce the pace of their asset purchases, a top U.S. central banker predicted on Tuesday.
+MONTGOMERY, Ala., Nov 12 (Reuters) - The “encouraging” October jobs report does not fundamentally change the equation when Federal Reserve policymakers gather next month to decide whether to reduce the pace of their asset purchases, a top U.S. central banker predicted on Tuesday.

 He added officials could discuss reducing their threshold for an interest rate rise to an unemployment level of 6.0 percent from 6.5 percent currently.
 Lockhart is comfortable with 6.5 percent for now, he said.